Search

 ENGLISH 12 - ART & RESPONSE

 How do artists respond to works of art?
-Students in English 12 examine poetry, fiction, and drama as well as images and examples of their own art in order to explore this question.
-Writing is central to the course, not only as a means of communicating conclusions about a text, but also as an aid to their discovery.
-Practicing skills they have obtained throughout their high school career, they complete assignments that call on them to think both critically and creatively.
+Students in ENGLISH 12 examine poetry, fiction, and drama as well as images and examples from their own lives and artistic practices in order to explore this question.
+Course texts draw from different artistic disciplines, allowing students to use their arts backgrounds to enrich their engagement with the readings.
+Writing is central to the course, not only as a means of communicating conclusions about a text, but also as an aid to discovery.
+Practicing skills they have obtained throughout their high school career, students explore their thinking through assignments that call on them to work both critically and creatively.

-Prerequisite: English 11 or Upper School Writing & Thinking
+Prerequisite: English 11 or English 11/12: Upper School Writing & Thinking

 SENIOR SEMINAR IN LITERATURE (GRADE 12)

-The Seminar is open to seniors by application to the Humanities Department in the spring of junior year.
+The seminar is open to grade 12 students by application to the Humanities Department.

 INTRODUCTION TO CREATIVE WRITING (ELECTIVE)

-In this course, the class will explore techniques for writing poetry and fiction.
-Creative assignments will help the students expand their imagination, discover a process of invention, shape an original voice, and tackle the discipline of revision.
-Through workshops, they will learn to respond critically to the work of others and apply feedback to their own work in a healthy and productive way.
+In this course, students will explore techniques for writing poetry, fiction, and dramatic writing.
+Creative assignments help the students expand their imaginations, discover a process of invention, shape an original voice, and tackle the discipline of revision.
+Through workshops, students will learn to respond critically to the work of others and apply feedback to their own work in healthy and productive ways.
 Additional coursework will include assigned readings and short responses.
 A commitment to active and thoughtful participation is essential for success in this course.
-No previous creative writing experience necessary!
+No previous creative writing experience is necessary!

-This elective is open to non-WFMA seniors.
-Sophomores and juniors may be allowed by permission of the Humanities Department.
-This course does not substitute for a student’s grade-level English class.
+This seminar is open to non-WFMA seniors.
+Juniors may be allowed by permission of the Humanities Department.
+This course is limited to 14 students.

 English Faculty